-The brake linings, however, dry fairly quickly with braking, but a certain delay in the braking effect can sometimes be noticed.
+The brake linings, however, dry fairly quickly with braking, but sometimes there may be a certain delay in the braking effect.

 If you drive long stretches in the rain or slush, lightly depress the brake pedal now and again to warm up the linings and thus dry them.
 This should also be done when you drive your car immediately after washing it.